meom-group/tutos/git-github.md

 ## Save your work on github

-  - on your local machine you will start working adding new files to the my_work repository, some notebooks for instance and now you want to save it on github so that it is backed up or you want to show to someone your scripts
+On your local machine you will start working adding new files to the **my_work** repository, some notebooks for instance and now you want to save it on github so that it is backed up and/or you want to show your scripts to someone :

   - go to your **my_work** repository locally
   - type these 3 commands :